BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 **Bill Raymond:** Yeah,

-**Ron Schmelzer:** "In the world" but it's getting better, it's getting better.
+**Ron Schmelzer:** &quot;In the world&quot; but it's getting better, it's getting better.

 **Bill Raymond:** Yeah.
 Yeah.
 The video is actually just me popping some video in.
 The script itself was 100% written by ChatGPT, and the voice of course, was a voiceover AI.

 **Bill Raymond:** But, you know, if I played that for you and you didn't necessarily know that it was AI written, I don't know that you would have thought that I didn't maybe have someone read that for me.

 Let me tell you, I mean, this is a thing, a lot of the ads, especially the pharmaceutical ads, which are, I tried to tell you some of the worst advertising out there.
 I don't understand how, it's like ask your doctor about Pros Laxa.
 It'll... you know, those can be 100% AI generated and nobody will know the difference because the stock art is just like random people walking in a field, and it's just like the voice is a generic voice.

 **Ron Schmelzer:** I think those will be the first ads you will see on television.

 **Kathleen Walch:** If not already.

 And things like that movie, same thing, even movie trailers.
 We did interview someone who said that a lot of the movie trailers now are being AI generated, scripted and they're using real footage from the movies, but like it's selecting the order and doing all that sort of stuff.

 **Kathleen Walch:** So I think it was an interview on the AI Today podcast with the Chief Technology or Chief Data Officer of 21st Century.
 Right?
 Cono, Basse.